Email

 • Pile in layers rather than vertically.
 The more surface area you create with your pile, the more efficiently the material will decompose.

 • If your compost starts to smell bad, it is simply crying out for air.
-This is your que to stab and stir.
+This is your cue to stab and stir.

-• To harvest your compost, skim off the unrotted stuff on top and use the finished compost below for your plants.
+• To harvest your compost, skim off the stuff that on top that has not rotted and use the finished compost below for your plants.

 Note: Not everything breaks down easily, so if you put certain thing into your pile that shouldn't be there, you will hinder the process.
 Follow the two lists below: